Clastify logo

 Scattering evidence

-Alpha-particle scattering shows that, at very small nuclear separations, electrostatic repulsion cannot be the whole story.
-At relatively large separations, the scattering agrees with the Coulomb prediction.
-But when alpha particles get close enough to some nuclei, the observed scattering moves away from the purely electrostatic model.
-That deviation points to an additional short-range nuclear interaction.
+Alpha-particle scattering shows that electrostatic repulsion isn’t the whole story at very small nuclear separations.
+At fairly large separations, the scattering agrees with the Coulomb prediction.
+But when alpha particles get close enough to some nuclei, the measured scattering stops fitting a purely electrostatic model.
+That mismatch points to an additional short-range nuclear interaction.

 Image

-The binding-energy curve provides evidence too.
+The binding-energy curve gives evidence too.
 If every nucleon attracted every other nucleon equally over long ranges, binding energy per nucleon would keep increasing strongly with nucleon number.
-It does not.
-The approximate saturation tells us that each nucleon mainly interacts strongly with nearby nucleons.
+It doesn’t.
+The approximate saturation shows that each nucleon mainly interacts strongly with nearby nucleons.

 The zone of stability

 The zone of stability is the region on a neutron-number versus proton-number plot where stable nuclides are found.
-In small nuclei, stable nuclides usually have (N\approx Z).
-Larger nuclei need (N>Z), since extra neutrons increase strong-force attraction without adding proton–proton electrostatic repulsion.
+In small nuclei, stable nuclides tend to have N≈ZN\approx Z. Larger nuclei need N>ZN>Z, since extra neutrons increase strong-force attraction without adding proton–proton electrostatic repulsion.

 Image

 Nuclides above the zone of stability are neutron-rich.
 They usually undergo beta-minus decay, where a neutron changes into a proton, so the nuclide moves towards the zone.
 Nuclides below the zone are proton-rich.
-They usually undergo beta-plus decay or electron capture, which converts a proton into a neutron.
-Very heavy nuclides often undergo alpha decay, as losing two protons and two neutrons moves them towards a more stable region and makes the nucleus smaller.
+These tend to undergo beta-plus decay or electron capture, converting a proton into a neutron.
+Very heavy nuclides often undergo alpha decay; losing two protons and two neutrons shifts them towards a more stable region and makes the nucleus smaller.

 That’s why the neutron-to-proton ratio matters.
 Nuclear stability depends not just on total size, but on the balance between strong attraction and electric repulsion.